MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app-home-page.md

 This insight shows the defined competitor names that customers use most and trending upwards during the sales calls.
 The application highlights these competitors in this section.
 Using these competitors, you can identify new sales opportunities that are related to these competitors.

-The following image is an example of how the competitors mentioned section is displayed:
+The following image is an example of how the competitors mentioned insight is displayed:

   > [!div class="mx-imgBorder"]
   > ![Competitors mentioned](media/si-app-competitors-mentioned.png  "Competitors mentioned")